Philadelphia skyline

 resources.

-A few programs that I wrote for my own research or to replicate other researchers' papers can be found on my GitHub page.
-Most of my code is written in SAS or Python, but I also like to use MatLab and Stata from time to time.
+A few programs I wrote for my own research, or to replicate other researchers’ papers, are on my GitHub page.
+Most of my code is in SAS or Python, though I also use Matlab and Stata from time to time.

 The following is a selection of websites and software products that I enjoy using: